Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 > Store a file with the above content at `/home/automation/plays/vars/users.yml`

 - Create a playbook that meets following requirements:
-- Is placed at `/home/automation/plays/users.yml`
+- Create a playbook `/home/automation/plays/users.yml` that uses the vault file `/home/automation/plays/secret.yml` to achieve the following:
 - Creates users whose id starts with 2 on webservers host group.
-Password should - be taken from the variable stored at `/home/automation/plays/vars/user_password.yml` (created in previous exercise)
+Password should - be taken from the variable stored at `/home/automation/plays/secret.yml` (created in previous exercise)
 - Creates users whose id starts with 3 on database host group.
-Password should - be taken from the variable stored at `/home/automation/plays/vars/user_password.yml` (created in previous exercise)
+Password should - be taken from the variable stored at `/home/automation/plays/secret.yml` (created in previous exercise)
 - Users should be part of supplementary group wheel
 - Users' shell should be set to `/bin/bash`
 - Password should use `SHA512` hash format
-- Each user should have a SSH key uploaded - use the key from the first exercise
+- Each user should have an SSH key uploaded (use the SSH key that you created previously, see task #2)
 - After running the playbook users should be able to SSH into their servers - without providing password to prompt

 ## A10.
 User Accounts